wix/Detox/docs/Guide.Migration.md

 ```

 **UPDATE:** It was decided not to deprecate `"specs"` in `package.json`, so the text below
 is not relevant to a large extent.
-Please ignore.
+Please ignore the guide below.

 ~To get rid of this warning:~